b-m-f/wg-pod/README.md

 ### systemd

-Check out [quadlet](https://github.com/containers/quadlet) first to see how to easily generated systemd unit files.
+Check out [quadlet](https://github.com/containers/quadlet) first to see how to easily generate systemd unit files.
-Use `wg-pod` inside the `ExecStartPost` lifecycle of the quadlet container file to spawn containers into a network directly after creation.
+Use `wg-pod` inside the `ExecStartPost` lifecycle of the quadlet `.container` file to spawn containers into a network directly after creation.
 Of course this also works with plain systemd unit files if you prefer not to use quadlet.

 ### All traffic through the container